 - Free Engraving - just make a note at check out.

-- Available in Sterling Silver or Gold Vermeil.
+- Available in Sterling Silver or 14K Yellow Gold (White gold also available, make a note at check out)

 For custom inquiries or additional details, please add them to your order details or email us at email@example.com

 In Feb.
 29, the Triple Nickels will be awarded the Buffalo Soldiers Medal of Valor.
 The medal was created in Louisville, Kentucky, in 2014 by John Taylor Jr., a veteran and Buffalo Soldiers camp director.
 It was created to honor African Americans, living and deceased.
 The medal is presented and housed annually in Washington, D.C., at the African American Civil War Museum.

 The 555th Parachute Infantry Battalion was a pioneering paratrooper unit of the United States Army.
 Instated in 1943 during World War II, the unit was given the unprecedented and undeniably dangerous job of jumping into forests that were set on fire by the nation’s enemy at war.
 The unit was nicknamed the Triple Nickles because of its numerical designation and because 17 of the original 20-member "colored test platoon" came from the 92nd Infantry Division, or Buffalo Division.
 Hence, the nickname Buffalo Nickles, symbolized by three buffalo nickels joined in a triangle.
 The unit’s 75-year legacy intersects with USDA Forest Service history in a very special way.